RSchleutker/senseye/README.md

 ### Setting up

-The idea is to setup a script on each Raspberry Pi that listens to incoming connections upon which it will read out the sensors send to it by this connection.
+The idea is to setup a script on each Raspberry Pi that listens to incoming TCP connections upon which it will read out the sensors send to it by this connection.
 In return it will send back a list of measurements that the central script will insert into the database.

 Setting up the Raspberry Pi is as simple as saving and running the following lines